-- 1. Participate in the Forum Steering Committee. - 2.
+- 1. Participate in the Forum Steering Committee or other committees such as the Science and Data Committee as needed and resources permit. - 2.
 Coordinate with Forum members to restore steelhead and salmon, save imperiled native trout, and protect California's blue ribbon waters. - 3.
-Participate as a member of standing committees as needed and resources permit. - 4.
+Update the Passage Assessment Database as fish passage projects are completed or additional barriers are identified. - 4.
 Advocate for fish and water policy that advances protection, restoration and enhancement of steelhead, salmon, and trout habitat. - 5.
 Support projects that restore anadromous fish habitat using science, partners, and a collaborative approach.

-TROUT UNLIMITED
+TROUT UNLIMITED (TU)

-- 1. Support the Mission, Vision, Values and Goals of the Forum. - 2.
+- 1. Support the Mission, Vision, Values, and Goals of the Forum. - 2.
 Will offer our expertise to help ensure the health and success of the organization. - 3.
 Will work with the rest of the team to communicate the organization's role to our most important audiences. - 4.
 Will attend in person or by phone, at least 2-3 meetings held each year and, will continually communicate with the Forum Coordinator, Chair, Co-Chair and other members to ensure we understand all current affairs. - 5.
-Will actively participate in all requests for our assistance and response.
+Will actively participate in all requests for our assistance and response. - 6.
+Provide updates to the Passage Assessment Database for fish passage restoration projects and assessments completed by TU.